 The monitor cannot get wet.
 You should not shower, bathe or swim while wearing it.
 You should not apply any lotions or powders while wearing it, deodarant is okay.
 Ideally you should try to shower before having it applied.

-You should try to avoid any activies where you expect the monitor could be damaged, such as contact sports.
+You should try to avoid any activies where you expect the monitor could be damaged, such as contact sports or vigorous play.

 When should I expect results?

 Results may take up to 2 weeks from the day you return the monitor.
 Unfortunately due to a high volume of patients we may not get back to you in that time.
 If you have not heard any results after 2 weeks we ask you call our office to check on your results.
 We will always try to reach out to you immediately to give results if something abnormal is found.

 What if the Holter is damaged or late?

 We should always ask that you inspect the device before we place it on your child to note any scracthes or damage.
 You will be asked to sign a Holter Agreement that the device was received by you undamaged and working (or you can document any scratches you see).
 If it is returned damaged the cost could be from $40 to $2000 depending on what part is damaged.

 Because are monitors are in high use and we only have a limited supply returning them on time is important.
 Failure to return them on time may result in another patient not being able to have their test done.

 You will be asked to sign a Holter Agreement prior to placing the device which will indicate when the device is due to be returned.
 If it is late your $50 deposit will be kept and you will be charged $50 a day until it is returned.
 If it is not returned you will also be charged the full price to replace the monitor which may be up to $2000 in addition to later charges.
 If you are going to be only slightly late in returning the monitor we ask you call us that day to let us know.